 Despite the detailed statutory law on payment in construction contracts being in place for over 10 years, it is often misunderstood and confuses the parties.
 Typical questions we are often asked in respect of a Pay Less Notice include the following:

 A Pay Less Notice is the opportunity for a paying party to change their mind on what has already been agreed on payment, altering the payment due to the payee near to the end of the payment cycle.
 It is a legal “Payment Notice” that sets out the “notified sum” for payment even if it is zero or negative.
 If it is validly served it is the sum due and can only be overturned by an adjudicator, arbitrator or the Court.
 It means your payment is being legally reduced and you potentially have a dispute.

 Conversely, if you are the paying party and you have failed to serve the initial “Payment Notice” within 5 days of the contract Payment Due Date and the payee has made a valid payment application, which is required by the contract, if you do not serve a valid Pay Less Notice, it means the payee’s payment application becomes a Default Payment Notice automatically and the sum due.
 You lose the chance to challenge the payee and must pay what the payee has asked for.

 If you are the payer and you want to reduce the sum certified already in the same payment period, you should serve a Pay Less Notice.
-You must make sure you can prove that the other party has received the notice before the “prescribed period” and after the expiry of 5 days from the Payment Due Date.
+You must make sure you can prove that the other party has received the notice before the start of the “prescribed period” and after the expiry of 5 days from the Payment Due Date.
 The “prescribed period” is open to agreement, but it must work within the payment period otherwise it will be an inadequate mechanism and the Scheme will apply.
-By example, the Scheme is 7 days and JCT contracts are 5 days before the end of the payment period.
+By example, the "prescribed period' under the Scheme is 7 days and JCT contracts are 5 days before the end of the payment period.